Ekat823/15Puzzle/README.md

-15 Puzzle made on React JS, using useReducer and useEffect hooks.
+The 15 Puzzle with a stopwatch and move counter made on React JS, using useReducer and useEffect hooks.